DaanVanVugt/cv/index.md

     *Peeling-Ballooning in 3-D*

     PB3D (**P**eeling-**B**allooning in **3**-**D**} is a numerical code developed during as part of my doctoral research project.
-    It is capable of analyzing in an efficient manner the peeling-ballooning stability of toroidal magnetic confinement devices for nuclear fusion.
+    It is capable of analyzing in an efficient manner the peeling-ballooning stability of toroidal magnetic confinement devices for nuclear fusion through the mathematical mimization of a functional that leads to a generalized eigenvalue equation.
-    These so-called high-n instabilities are of importance in thee next generation of devices as they are easily excited and have the potential to couple plasma from the hot interior to the cold reactor walls.
+    These so-called high-n instabilities are of importance in the next generation of devices as they are easily excited and have the potential to couple plasma from the hot interior to the cold reactor walls.
     PB3D is unique in that it is geared towards these high-n instabilities, in general 3-D configurations, while allowing for the plasma edge to be perturbed [[Weyens et al, 2017, J.c.P, 330]](https://www.researchgate.net/publication/309620864_PB3D_A_new_code_for_edge_3-D_ideal_linear_peeling-ballooning_stability).

     For my postdoctoral research I currently emply PB3D to investigate certain 3-D effects, such as the usage of resonant magnetic perturbations for ELM control--an important class of periodic instabilities that degradate confinement, with applications to ITER.